Viralmaniar/viralmaniar.github.io/_posts/2020-05-09-IMSI Catcher.md

  #-----------------
  airprobe_rtlsdr.py -f 943400000 # this is the same program called grgsm_livemon

- Now, change the frequency and stop it when you have output like in the console behind the gui:
+ Now, change the frequency and stop it when you have output like in the console behind the gui:<BR>
  <I>
  4c 69 6b 65 56 69 64 65 6f 3d 53 65 6e 64 63 68 6f 63 6f 6c 61 74 65 <BR>
  00 6b 65 6c 64 2e 6e 6f 72 6d 61 6e 40 67 6d 61 69 6c 2e 63 6f 6d 00